Oregon Coast Beach Connection - lodging, dining, news, events and more

 (Waldport, Oregon) - From the southern parts of Newport, known as South Beach, it's a wild little nature walk through the eight or so miles of that village, Seal Rock, Waldport, and the areas in between.

 South Beach is, of course, where the Oregon Coast Aquarium and the Hatfield Marine Science Center are found – well known Newport mainstays.
-But the cool secret about this section of town and the beaches between here and Yachats is the pristine nature of the sands and the proliferation of hidden spots.
+But the coolest aspects about this section of town, and the beaches between here and Yachats, are the pristine nature of the sands and the proliferation of hidden spots.
+Things begin at the southern jetty (seen below).

 Mike Miller Educational Area